NEUROIMAGING / DSA

 - blood pressure (intermittently via a self-inflating cuff)

-- an anesthesiologist should be available if sedation or general anesthesia (GA) is demanded
+- an anesthesiologist should be available if sedation or general anesthesia (GA) is required

 Procedural technique